Pink Bourbon Coffee El Vergel

 Molecular examinations of this varietal have found it to contain higher volumes of glucose than most coffees.
 This is believed to impart a sweeter cup, a silky body, and a rich mouthfeel.
 It also makes it a prime candidate for this highly technical processing method.

-- Firstly, the ripest cherries are selected, hand-picked, and sorted.
+- Firstly, the ripest cherries are selected, hand-picked, and sorted for quality.

-- Secondly, the whole cherry goes through a brief fermentation for 24 hours before depulping
+- Secondly, the whole cherry goes through a brief fermentation for 36 hours in grain-pro bags

 About this Terroir